-Since 2012, MCE has developed a voluntary and publicly available IRP in the spirit of transparency into its resource planning objectives.
-MCE continues to support information sharing with its customers, the public, project developers, and regulators, including the CPUC's IRP effort.
-However, MCE would like to acknowledge that the tools, models and assumptions provided in the CPUC's IRP proceeding do not align with MCE's tools, procedures and strategies for short-term and long-term resource planning.
-MCE's voluntary procurement targets continue to exceed state RPS mandates and have achieved California's GHG emission reduction goals.
-Any volumes, resources, or technologies included as part of this filing that are not yet under contract in MCE's portfolio are for planning purposes only and do not represent a procurement commitment by MCE.
+Since 2012, MCE has developed a voluntary and publicly available IRP in the spirit of transparency and resource planning.
+MCE continues to support information sharing with its customers, the public and regulators, including the CPUC's IRP effort.
+However, MCE would like to acknowledge that the tools, models and assumptions provided in the CPUC's IRP proceeding do not align with MCE's tools, procedures and strategies for short-term and long-term resource planning, which continue to exceed state RPS mandates, among other important metrics.
+Any volumes, resources or technologies provided as part of this filing that are not yet contracted for in MCE's portfolio are for CPUC planning purposes only and do not represent a procurement commitment by MCE.
 MCE recommends that statewide planning processes rely on MCE's upcoming 2019 IRP, which will be finalized in Q4 2018.
-In addition to the information provided in this document and the resource templates, MCE's 2019 IRP offers a holistic view of its mission, values, and planning objectives in consideration of statewide mandates as well as local policy requirements.
+In addition to the information provided in this document and the resource templates, MCE's 2019 IRP offers a holistic view of its mission, values, and planning that considers statewide mandates as well as local policy requirements.